This webpage contains affiliate links. Please view our disclosure policy for more details.

 Pistachios should start to release aroma and become lightly brown.
 Once toasted, finely chop on the cutting board or blitz in a food processor.

-Once you have ready all ingredients making truffles is a breeze.
 Place the chopped chocolate into a heatproof bowl then heat the whipping cream on a low heat until it just start to simmer and pour over the chocolate.
-Leave for 2 - 3 minutes then stir with a silicon spatula until you get a smooth texture.
+Leave for 2-3 minutes then stir with a silicon spatula until you get a smooth texture.

 If the chocolate doesn't melt completely (70% cocoa chocolate is pretty solid), then place the bowl with chocolate mixture over a saucepan of simmering water and stir until melted.